• Skip to primary navigation

 Step 1: Cook the grits.

 To begin, bring the water to a boil and add the grits, then let it simmer for 30 minutes.
 Stir often, adding more water if they get too thick.
 When they’re finished, remove them from the heat and add in the cheddar cheese.
-Stir until all the cheese is melted.
+Stir until the cheese melts.

 Grits and water in a saucepan.